Our Dedicated Pedestrian Accident Lawyer Fights for You to Win

 You deserve compensation if you or a loved one suffered injuries and financial losses from a pedestrian accident caused by another person’s negligence.
 While a settlement will not give you back all you lost, it ensures you do not live in debt.
 Therefore, don’t sleep on your right to financial compensation.

-Contact our Asheville pedestrian accident attorney at Lakota Denton to know if you are eligible for compensation.
+Contact our Asheville personal injury attorney at Lakota Denton to know if you are eligible for compensation.
 We have a proven track record of success and are known to keep going until we get a favorable outcome.
 Call us now at 828-333-5996 to book a free case review.